 What do Studies Say About Practicing Surya Namaskars

 A review showed that Surya Namaskar is necessary for all to maintain physical, physiological and mental health.
 If introduced to children at the age of 7 or 8, it helps them grow better not only physically but also with great mental health.

 A comparative study of slow and fast Surya Namaskar on physiological function found that the practice has positive physiological benefits as evidenced by improvement of pulmonary function, respiratory pressures, hand grip strength and endurance, and resting cardiovascular parameters.
 It concluded fast Surya Namaskar has similar effects as physical aerobic exercises, whereas the effects of a slow practice are similar to those of yoga training.

 Another study found that Sun Salutations can be an ideal exercise to keep up one’s optimum level of fitness.
-A study on college students in India with high stress concluded that surya namaskar is effective in leading to R-Dispositions like physical relaxation, mental quiet, at ease/peace, rested and refreshed, strength and awareness and joy and reduces sleepiness, somatic stress, worry and negative emotion at a dispositional level.
+A study on college students in India with high stress concluded that surya namaskar is effective in leading to R-Dispositions like physical relaxation, mental quiet, at ease/peace, rested and refreshed, strength and awareness and joy and reduces sleepiness, somatic stress, worry and negative emotion at a dispositional level and that is definitely the long term benefits of doing surya namaskar.
 On Cardiovascular and Metabolic health it was found that regular practice of Surya Namaskar may maintain or improve cardiorespiratory fitness, as well as promote weight management.

 With an abundance of convincing evidence to show us the impact of Surya Namaskar on good health, it’s no surprise the practice holds such an important place in every yoga session!
 Join Shvasa's online yoga class to experience this for yourself.
 We promise you will love how your health and fitness improves over time!